 Clark University embraces equal opportunity and affirmative action as core values: we believe that cultivating an environment that embraces and promotes diversity is fundamental to the success of our students, our employees and our community.
 This commitment applies to every aspect of education, services, and employment policies and practices at Clark.
 Our commitment to diversity informs our efforts in recruitment, hiring and retention.
 All positions at Clark share in the responsibility for building a community that values diversity and the uniqueness of others by exhibiting integrity and respect in interacting with all members of the Clark community to create an atmosphere of fairness and belonging.
 We strongly encourage members from historically underrepresented communities, inclusive of all women, to apply.

 Federal law requires employers to provide reasonable accommodation to qualified individuals with disabilities.
 Please tell us if you require a reasonable accommodation to apply for a job or to perform your job.
 Examples of reasonable accommodation include making a change to the application process or work procedures, providing documents in an alternate format, using a sign language interpreter, or using specialized equipment.

 To be considered for this position, you must submit your credentials online.
 Create a Clark University Careers Account by clicking on the APPLY NOW button below.

 To apply, please submit (i) a cover letter describing your interest in the position and your professional goals, (ii) CV, (iii) statement of research experience, agenda, and methodological approaches, (iv) statement of teaching experience and goals, and (v) contact information for three references.
-Priority will be given to applications received by October 30, 2020.
+Review of applications will begin on October 30, 2020.
+This position will remain open until filled.
 Short-listed candidates will be asked to provide a one-page statement on contributions to diversity and inclusion.

 See the FAQ for using our online system.
 Please contact us if you need assistance applying through this website.